 - By level of economic development, most Non-EU Mediterranean countries have an average GDP per capita of USD 2, 100, compared to USD 20, 800 for the EU, i.e. almost 10 times superior to the GDP per capita of southern countries (EIU, IMF, World Bank, Moody's, FEMIP estimates). - The Mediterranean Sea represents only 0,7% of the world oceans but contains 7,5% of the world marine fauna and 18% of the world's marine flora.
-28% of the Mediterranean marine species are endemic and only found in this sea. - for the Protection of the Mediterranean Sea is one of the first legal instruments that allows the creation of protected areas on the high seas.
+28% of the Mediterranean marine species are endemic and only found in this sea. - The Barcelona Convention for the Protection of the Mediterranean Sea is one of the first legal instruments that allow s the creation of protected areas on the high seas.

-France, Italy and Monaco have used this tool to create the Ligurian Cetaceans' sanctuary, a marine protected area that includes a portion in the high sea.
+France, Italy and Monaco have used this tool to create the Ligurian Cetaceans' sanctuary, a marine protected area that includes a - 200 million visitors in the Mediterranean region are a great potential requiring public awareness to develop sustainable tourism portion in the high sea.